simondlevy/USFS/README.md

 To use this library with C++ you will also need my cross-platform support [library](https://github.com/simondlevy/CrossPlatformDataBus).

-I have tested this EM7180 library on the following hardware:
+The library has been tested on the following hardware:

 * Ladybug STM32L4 board from Tlera Corp